-This is a case of shareholder disputes between the two camp of equal shareholders of a company that led to litigations on multiple fronts including unfair prejudice/J&E winding-up petition, a trademark claim, a defamation claim and also related contempt proceedings.
+This is a case of shareholder disputes between the two camps of equal shareholders of a company that led to litigations on multiple fronts including unfair prejudice/just & equitable winding-up petitions, trademark claims, defamation claims and related contempt proceedings.
 All information is from published judgments found in the judiciary's website.
 (31 published judgments)